VegaDeftwing/opinionatedeng/chapters/p1-community.md

 https://www.youtube.com/user/DEFCONConference

-(There are many more linuxs in the 'Other Great Resources' section at the bottom of this document)
+(There are many more links in the 'Other Great Resources' section at the bottom of this document)

 Oh, and to mention it now